kilroy-code/distributed-security/README.md

 # Distributed Security

-This is Javascript code for browser and Node that makes it easy for developers to correctly and safely...
+This is Javascript code for browsers and Node that makes it easy for developers to correctly and safely...

 1. ... use the four standard cryptographic operations: **encrypt, decrypt, sign, and verify**.
 2. ... provide simple and secure **key management** directly to users.

 We take advantage of a number of separate APIs that **all modern browsers now support**, combined with a **new approach to key management**.
-The result is that any Web applications can finally offer the long-promised [benefits of cryptography](lib/whycryptography.md), such as:
+The result is that any Web applications can finally offer the long-promised [benefits of cryptography](docs/whycryptography.md), such as:

 - No passwords.
 - No tracking by login or viewing of content, including private content.